 Thanks to a cost-sharing project with the Energy Department, General Motors has been able to develop the capacity to build electric and hybrid motors internally.
-That capacity has made cars like the upcoming Chevy Spark EV.
+Also teaming with Delphi automotive added capacity.
+So that has made cars like the upcoming Chevy Spark EV a reality.

 In addition to further research and development, increasing the domestic manufacturing capacity of electric motors is one of the keys to accomplishing this.
-Upping capacity will not only help meet growing consumer demand, but also help drive down the cost of both the motors and the vehicles that use them.
+Upping capacity will not only help meet growing consumer demand.
+However it will also help drive down the cost of both the motors and the vehicle costs.

-To help achieve this goal, the Energy Department has undertaken a variety of projects with industry partners to find innovative ways to design and manufacture electric motors.
-On one such project, the Department teamed with Delphi Automotive Systems in an effort to reduce the cost, size and weight of electric motors by using patented semiconductor packaging technology.
-The result of this cost-sharing partnership is new packaging that is smaller, lighter weight and allows more power to be produced than previous methods.
+To help do this goal, the Energy Department has undertaken a variety of projects with industry partners to find creative ways to design and manufacture electric motors.
+On one such project, the Department teamed with Delphi Automotive Systems to cut the cost, size and weight of electric motors by using patented semiconductor packaging technology.
+The result of this cost-sharing partnership is new packaging that is smaller, lighter weight and allows more power to be produced than earlier methods.

-Additionally, Delphi also received a competitively-awarded $89.3 million award under the Recovery Act to expand its manufacturing of power electronics for electric-drive vehicles.
-Delphi is matching these funds dollar-for-dollar and the funding has allowed them to retool a formerly vacant manufacturing facility for the project and build a new testing and engineering laboratory.
+Additionally, Delphi also received a competitively awarded $89.3 million award under the Recovery Act.
+The award is to expand its manufacturing of power electronics for electric-drive vehicles.
+Delphi is matching these funds dollar-for-dollar.
+More importantly and the funding has allowed them to retool a formerly vacant manufacturing facility.
+Yup for the project and to build a new testing and engineering laboratory.
 The result?
-Delphi is currently increasing production of their power electronics and already has enough orders on file to account for total production through 2015.
+Delphi is currently increasing production of their power electronics.
+More interesting is that is already has enough orders on file to account for total production through 2015.

-Delphi is just one example of the competitively awarded, cost-sharing projects that the Department is undertaking with automakers and their suppliers.
-A similar projects has allowed Magna E-Car to manufacture the electric vehicle motor control unit and motor for the recently unveiled Ford Focus EV in Grand Blanc, Michigan.
+Most importantly, Delphi is just one example of the competitively awarded, cost-sharing projects that the Department is undertaking with automakers and their suppliers.
+A similar project has allowed Magna E-Car to manufacture the electric vehicle motor control unit and motor.
+This unveiled the Ford Focus EV in Grand Blanc, Michigan.
 Ford’s Van Dyke Transmission Plant in Sterling Heights, Michigan, is building the electric drive transaxles for the 2013 Focus C-MAX hybrid and plug-in hybrid models.
-And GM, thanks to $105 million in Energy Department support, now has the capacity to develop and manufacture electric motors for hybrid and electric vehicles such as the recently announced Chevy Spark.
+And GM, thanks to $105 million in Energy Department support, now capacity to develop and manufacture electric motors for hybrid and electric vehicles such as the recently announced Chevy Spark.

-These cost-sharing projects are helping to turn innovative advanced vehicles that might have otherwise been merely trade show concepts into a consumer reality.
-They are creating jobs while lowering costs for consumers and pushing the auto industry forward — helping American manufacturers lead the way with innovative, efficient vehicles.
+In conclusion, cost-sharing projects are helping to turn innovative advanced vehicles.
+Ones that might have otherwise been merely trade show concepts into a consumer reality.
+They are creating jobs while lowering costs for consumers.
+Most importantly and pushing the auto industry forward.
+Finally they are helping American car cos introduce innovative, efficient vehicles.
 So while cutting-edge cars like the Ford Focus Electric and the Chevy Spark might be relegated to the auto show floor for the moment, it won’t be long before they become a familiar sight on car lots and roads across the country.